OmarReda2/OmarReda2/README.md

 - 🌱 I’m currently learning **web development, AI and machine learning.**

-- 💞️ I’m looking to collaborate on **AI, machine learning .Net and Angular web projects**
+- 💞️ I’m looking to collaborate on **AI, machine learning web projects**

 - 📫 you can reach me on my Gmail **omarreddaelsayied@gmail.com** or [LinkedIn](https://linkedin.com/in/OmarReda01)